danielbodnar/awesome-stars/README.md

 ## graphql

+- [ernesto-oss/cardinal](https://github.com/ernesto-oss/cardinal) - Cardinal is a CLI tool that helps you quickstart a full-stack monorepo project.
+You choose the parts you want, we put it together.
 - [Sly777/ran](https://github.com/Sly777/ran) - :zap: RAN!
 React .
 GraphQL .
 Next.js Toolkit :zap: - SEO-Ready, Production-Ready, SSR, Hot-Reload, CSS-in-JS, Caching, CLI commands and more...
 - [graphql-editor/graphql-editor](https://github.com/graphql-editor/graphql-editor) - 📺 Visual Editor & GraphQL IDE.
 - [Hashnode/starter-kit](https://github.com/Hashnode/starter-kit) - A blog starter kit to use Hashnode as a Headless CMS using GraphQL APIs.